PlaidCloud/website/content/en/docs/workflow-steps/notifications/notify-via-log.md

 * Warning
 * Error

-Please note that both [System Variables](https://plaidcloud.com/docs/plaidcloud/workflows/transforms/common_features#system-variables) and [Workflow Variables](https://plaidcloud.com/docs/plaidcloud/workflows/transforms/common_features#model-variables) are available for use with this transform.
+Please note that both Project Variables and Workflow Variables are available for use with this transform.

 ## Examples